Request an appointment

 My child is sick or hurt – Should I call NWPC or go to the emergency department?

-You can request an appointment with one of our providers by completing the below appointment request form.
+Request an appointment with one of our providers by calling the office at 360-736-6778.

 Beginning April 1, 2023, NWPC will no longer require patients or family members to wear face masks, except: